BrentGrammer/GraphQL-Exercise/README.md

 - Integrating GraphQL with Express in a Node app.
 - Integrating GraphQL with external APIs and databases
-- Setting up and using Apollo Client and React Apollo
+- Apollo Client and React Apollo
+- Express-GraphQL Library
 - Making asynchronous calls and query requests to third party data stores
 - Resolving Circular References (resolving the Order of Operations Error caused by it)
 - Schemas and Query building